 There's no shortage of competition out there, including EMC Corp.'s Atmos and Hewlett-Packard Co.'s StorageWorks 9100 Extreme Data Storage System (ExDS9100) that rolled out last year.
 PCS also competes with more traditional scale-out NAS systems and software from Caringo Inc., Exanet Inc., Ibrix Inc. and Isilon Systems Inc.

 Krishnan said most of the competitive products are designed more for writing a single file across many nodes and locking files so two clients can't write to them simultaneously.
+PCS, he said, is better for drive aggregate file performance.

 "We don't deal great with single file access, we do great in allowing aggregate file performance," he said.
 "We scale more nodes.
 In parallel, we allow any number of clients to access the files."